 MJ-school Student Networking Trips

-The MJ-school is committed to exposing our students to life in major media markets.
-During the fall and spring semesters, selected students participate in networking trips to New York City, Washington, D.C., Charlotte and San Francisco/Silicon Valley.
+The UNC School of Media and Journalism is committed to exposing our students to life in major media markets.
+During the fall and spring semesters, selected students participate in networking trips to New York City, Washington, D.C., Atlanta, Charlotte and San Francisco/Silicon Valley.

-These students meet in small groups with alumni and others working in media and journalism fields and are exposed to the school’s vast network at receptions with alumni and friends.
+These students meet in small groups with alumni and others working in media and journalism fields and get to experience what work-life is like in these cities.

 The trips give students the opportunity to learn from alumni and make connections in their career fields that can help them secure jobs and internships in the future.

-Among media and journalism outlets previously visited by students: The New York Times; CNN; Fox News; Edelman; Google; Facebook; Sierra Club; Mashable; FleishmanHillard; BBDO; PopSugar; Goop; BooneOakley; Bank of America; Charlotte Agenda; and Cohn & Wolfe.
+Among media and journalism outlets previously visited by students: The New York Times; CNN; Fox News; Edelman: Google; Facebook; YouTube; Rubenstein; FleishmanHillard; BBDO; BooneOakley; Charlotte Agenda; and NASCAR.

 Frequently Asked Questions